Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 When overloading the copy assignment operator or copy ctor, you should almost always copy the parent class as well.

-RTTA stands for "Run Time Type Information."
+RTTI stands for "Run Time Type Information."
 It is a mechanism that allows you to determine the type of an object at runtime.

 The `typeid` operator strips reference and const qualifiers from the type.